 Complete a home water assessment.

 The Water Smart Home Assessment is an activity you can do with the whole family – kids will love being involved in measuring and timing!
 Compare your usual practices with those that are the most water smart, and identify steps to reduce your water usage and impact.
-Tell us about the changes you make and you could win a prize of a safe stainless steel Living Water Smart Bottle.

 Saving Water Inside